egkristi/scripts/docs/CONVERT-TO-MKDOCS.md

 # Converter: Raw Mirror to MkDocs

-This document describes the converter script at `sbin/convert-to-mkdocs`, which transforms a raw website mirror (produced by `sbin/mirror-site`) into a MkDocs-ready project.
+This document describes the converter script at `sbin/convert-to-mkdocs`, which uses uv's inline dependencies feature (PEP 723) for self-contained execution.
+It transforms a raw website mirror (produced by `sbin/mirror-site`) into a MkDocs-ready project.

 ## What it does